 Earth

-Why were prehistoric insects such giant bugs?
+Why were prehistoric insects so enormous?

 Prehistoric insects: Poster of giant green praying mantis threatening tiny humans, with title of movie.